benc-uk/smilr/README.md

 Once enabled the Angular client will need to know this key so it can generate the TOTP to send with any requests to the event PUT, POST and DELETE calls.
 This is done by setting it in **environment.prod.ts** in the `dataApiKey` field.

-:exclamation::speech_balloon: **Note.** If `API_SECRET` is not set (which is the default), any value sent in the X-SECRET header is not validated and is just ignored, the header can also be omitted.
+:exclamation::speech_balloon: **Note.** If `API_SECRET` is not set (which is the default), any value sent in the X-SECRET header is not validated and is simply ignored, the header can also be omitted.
 Also the GET methods of the event API are always open and not subject to TOTP validation, likewise the feedback API is left open by design

-### Data access
+## Data access
 All data is held in Cosmos DB, the data access layer is a plain ES6 class **DataAccess** in [lib/data-access.js](node/data-api/lib/data-access.js).
 All Cosmos DB specific code and logic is encapsulated here

-### Data API server - Config
+## Data API server - Config
 The server listens on port 4000 and requires two configuration environmental variables to be set.

 |Variable Name|Purpose|